igorkry/tnt4j-streams/README.md

 ## Samples:

 ### Running samples
-When release assembly is built samples are located in `samples` directory i.e. `../build/tnt4j-streams/tnt4j-streams-1.0.0/samples`.
+When release assemblies are built, samples are located in `samples` directory i.e.
+`../build/tnt4j-streams/tnt4j-streams-1.0.0/samples`.
 To run desired sample:
 * go to sample directory
 * run `run.bat` or `run.sh` depending on Your OS